anandpodila3/Simple-Calculator/README.md

 # simple_calculator-project
 This is my first Python project.
-I made this project under the guidance of NeuralNine youtube channel.
-I used tkinter for graphical user interface.
+This is a simple calculator that i built using tkinter.